HubertRadom/TerrAIn/Web_Application/README.md

 ## How to run backend

+1.

+Due to the size of the models, we cannot include them in the repository.
+Train the models and put them into backend/models.

-1. CD into folder
+2. CD into folder

 ```bash
 cd backend
 ```

-2. Install Python packages
+3. Install Python packages

 ```bash
 pip install fastapi, tensorflow, pytorch, uvicorn
 ```

-3. Start it
+4. Start it
 ```bash
 python -m uvicorn main:app --reload
 ```